 Click Here for tab for Unholy Confessions by Avenged Sevenfold

-Although we previously mentioned that as Avenged Sevenfold’s career progressed they started to lean towards catchier songs with more commercial viability.
-But this song is proof that even before that change, the band still was able to achieve a degree of mainstream exposure with Unholy Confessions, the first single from their second album.
-Which went Gold and is considered by fans to be a classic.
+We previously mentioned that as Avenged Sevenfold’s career progressed, they started to lean towards catchier songs with more commercial viability.
+However, Unholy Confessions is proof that even before that change, the band still was able to achieve a degree of mainstream exposure.
+This was the first single from their second album which went gold and is considered a classic by fans.

-This really is a quintessential metalcore song that will require you to employ all of your most common guitar techniques including down picking, palm muting, and hammer ons/pull offs.
-Once you have this song mastered you will already be able to play a huge number of metal songs in drop d, it’s a really great primer on this style of music.
+This really is a quintessential metalcore song that will require you to employ all of your most common guitar techniques, including down-picking, palm-muting, and hammer-ons/pull-offs.
+Once you have this song mastered, you will already be able to play a huge number of metal songs in Drop D. It serves as a great primer for this style of music.

 Unnatural Selection by Muse

 Click Here for tab for Unnatural Selection by Muse

-Lyrically singer Matthew Bellamy has mentioned this song discusses the topic of luck and how much of a factor that plays in our lives, people who are born into privilege stand a far better chance of doing well.
-It’s also said that Matt tried to use the vocal style of System of a Down vocalist Serj Tankian who is known to have been a big influence on his style.
+Lyrically, singer Matthew Bellamy has mentioned this song discusses the topic of luck and how much of a factor that plays in our lives.
+People who are born into privilege stand a far better chance of doing well.
+It’s also said that Matt tried to use the vocal style of System of a Down vocalist Serj Tankian, who is known to have been a big influence.

-Guitar wise this has some great alternative rock riffs for you to sink your teeth into.
-It’s a mid-tempo song that has a good energy but is also manageable if you are a beginner.
-Contrary to many of the songs in drop d on this list this is mostly played using single note riffs which you can alternate pick if the down picking is too strenuous.
+Guitar-wise, this has some great alternative rock riffs for you to sink your teeth into.
+It’s a mid-tempo song that has good energy but is also manageable if you are a beginner.
+Contrary to many of the songs in Drop D on this list, this is mostly played using single-note riffs, which you can alternate pick if the down picking is too strenuous.